-Gareth Jones and Fiona Howe founded Babylon in 2006 and are currently running the ninth edition of the training programme.
+Gareth Jones and Fiona Howe founded Babylon in 2006 and have just completed the ninth edition of the training programme.

 BABYLON aims to build a successful and diverse pool of film storytelling and talent across the UK and continental Europe; to promote and strengthen cultural diversity within the independent film sector, and to provide an international platform for emerging filmmakers.

 BABYLON offers targeted, project-based training for teams of feature film Writers, Directors and Producers, aimed at preparing their projects for the international market, maximising their production and distribution potential with key skills put into practice over an extended period.